ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 -   Encrypt the data over the network \(in transit\), using sufficient and appropriate encryption \(currently TLS 1.2 or greater\).
 -   Require strong authentication to ensure that both the sender and recipient are who they claim to be.

-These conisderations apply when transmitting any data over a wireless communication network \(eg Wi-Fi\), or when the data will or might pass through an untrusted network.
+These considerations apply when transmitting any data over a wireless communication network \(eg Wi-Fi\), or when the data will or might pass through an untrusted network.

 If the MoJ is the controller of the data being transferred, the security storage requirements at the destination **SHALL** be considered to ensure that they comply fully with the relevant regulation, such as PCI DSS or GDPR.